Tour starts on every single SATURDAY between March 30th and October 26th.

 Day 1.
 Madrid - Avila - Salamanca - Oporto (568km ~ 353 miles)

 Departure from the bus Terminal at 08.00 in the morning to the beautiful Avila, an old city, surrounded by imposing city walls comprising eight monumental gates, 88 watchtowers and more than 2500 turrets.
 It is one of the best-preserved medieval bastions in Spain.
 In Avila you will have some free time to explore the monumental city walls or the ancient part of the town.
 Later on you will proceed to the student town of Salamanca.
 Whether floodlit by night or bathed in the sunset, there's something magical about Salamanca.
 This is a city of rare beauty, awash with golden sandstone overlaid with ochre-tinted Latin inscriptions and an extraordinary virtuosity of ´plateresque´ (typical Spanish architecture style).
 Once you reach Salamanca you will have free time to visit the old town and its famous Plaza Mayor and to explore the city on your own.
 Afterwards continuation towards the portuguese border and Oporto.
-Dinner and accommodation.
+Accommodation.

 Day 2.
 Oporto